 • Environment.
 Environmental factors, including your family’s beliefs and attitudes and exposure to a peer group that encourages drug use, seem to play a role in initial drug use.

 • Genetics.
-Once you’ve started using a drug, the development into addiction may be influenced by inherited (genetic) traits, which may delay or speed up the disease progression.
+Once you’ve started using a drug, the development of addiction may be influenced by inherited (genetic) traits, which may delay or speed up the disease progression.

 • Changes in the brain-Physical addiction appear to occur when repeated use of a drug changes the way your brain feels pleasure.
 The addicting drug causes physical changes to some nerve cells (neurons) in your brain.
 Neurons use chemicals called neurotransmitters to communicate.
 These changes can remain long after you stop using the drug.

 People of any age, sex, or economic status can become addicted to a drug.
 Certain factors can affect the likelihood and speed of developing an addiction:

 • A family history of addiction.
 Drug addiction is more common in some families and likely involves genetic predisposition.
 If you have a blood relative, such as a parent or sibling, with alcohol or drug addiction, you’re at greater risk of developing a drug addiction.

 • Mental health disorder.
 If you have a mental health disorder such as depression, attention-deficit/hyperactivity disorder (ADHD), or post-traumatic stress disorder, you’re more likely to become addicted to drugs.
 Using drugs can become a way of coping with painful feelings, such as anxiety, depression, and loneliness, and can make these problems even worse.